Catholic–Eastern Orthodox relations: Eastern Catholic Churches

-Many Orthodox have criticised what they pejoratively call 'Uniatism', as an inadequate method of healing the split.
+Many Eastern Orthodox have criticised what they pejoratively call 'Uniatism', as an inadequate method of healing the split.
 Leading Orthodox theologian and bishop Kallistos Ware has described this approach by Catholics, especially the Society of Jesus, as a "Trojan horse policy".
 In fact, Archpriest Vladislav Tsypin has even claimed that today this is the primary factor preventing the Orthodox and Catholics from fostering better relations.
 Those in favour of the Uniates, generally Catholics, look at these churches as a bridge between the two Christian communities that is working towards full reunification.
 Nevertheless, after the Second Vatican Council the Catholic Church has distanced itself from uniatism as an approach to finding lasting unity.

 Contemporary relations

-Contemporary relations between the Catholic and Orthodox Churches have been characterised by a push towards ecumenism and dialogue.
-The Second Vatican Council was instrumental in changing the Catholic Churches pastoral approach to dealing with the Orthodox.
+Contemporary relations between the Catholic and Eastern Orthodox churches have been characterised by a push towards ecumenism and dialogue.
+The Second Vatican Council was instrumental in changing the Catholic churches pastoral approach to dealing with the Orthodox.
 Despite this new openness, however, many Orthodox remain hesitant, especially in light of recent developments and continued debate over topics such as the essence-energy distinction.